pyload/pyload/README.md

 Run:

-    python pyLoadCore.py
+    python pyload.py

 and follow the setup assistant instructions.

 > **Note:**
-If you installed pyLoad by package-manager, command `python pyLoadCore.py` is probably equivalent to `pyload` or `pyLoadCore`.
+If you installed pyLoad by package-manager, command `python pyload.py` is probably equivalent to `pyload`.

 Additionally, you can whenever restart the setup assistant typing:

-    python pyLoadCore.py -s
+    python pyload.py -s

 Or you can even edit configuration files located in your pyLoad home directory (default to `~/.pyload`) with your favorite editor.